corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 #### Distribution of initial software

-To on-board to a BN, a node will have to have such CorDapps as [Business Network Membership Service](https://github.com/corda/corda-solutions/blob/master/bn-apps/memberships-management/design/design.md) and CorDapp Distribution Service installed to it.
+To on-board onto a BN, a node will have to have such CorDapps as [Business Network Membership Service](https://github.com/corda/corda-solutions/blob/master/bn-apps/memberships-management/design/design.md) and CorDapp Distribution Service installed on it.
 Distribution of these CorDapps will have to be done either off-Corda, or via a standardised API which will have to be implemented by all BNs.
 Defining a standardised API is out-of-scope of this design, as its hardly feasible if doable at all.

-The proposal of this design document - is to distribute initial CorDapps *off-Corda*.
+The proposal of this design document - is to distribute the initial CorDapps *off-Corda*.

 #### First start

-On start, BN members will pull down a list of *CorDapp descriptors* from their BNO.
+On the first start, BN members will pull down a list of *CorDapp descriptors* from their BNO.

 ![CorDapps list processing logic](./resources/cordapps_list_processing.png).